poudelmezone/calculator/README.md

-This is just a Simple Calculator made by Mezone Poude.
+This is just a Simple Calculator made by Mezone Poudel.